 Staffa and Fingal’s Cave (right) seen from the south

-Fingal’s cave itself has a large arched entrance and is filled by the sea; however, boats cannot enter.
-Several local cruise and charter companies include a pass by the cave in sightseeing tours from April to September.
+Fingal’s cave itself has a large arched entrance and is filled by the sea; however, boats cannot normally enter unless the sea is very calm.
+Several local cruise and charter companies include a pass by the cave in sightseeing tours from April to October.
 However, it is also possible to land elsewhere on the island and walk to the cave overland, where a row of fractured columns form a walkway just above high-water level permitting exploration on foot.
 The Cruises page gives information on cruise and charter companies who organise trips to Staffa, summer only and weather permitting.

 Staffa Island Landing Stage